Always respect, always DrinkWise

 The campaign - getting the message out

-- Television, press and radio coverage (to raise awareness and understanding of the Always respect, always DrinkWise message amongst NRL fans and the broader community).
+To raise awareness and understanding of the Always respect, always DrinkWise message amongst AFL and NRL fans and the broader community in the lead up to and during AFL and NRL finals, the campaign will feature widely across:

 Backed by research